Country Music (miniseries): Production

 Burns announced the miniseries in January 2014, with a projected airdate in 2018.
 Burns cited his ongoing work on other documentary projects as having affected progress on the series.
 Writer Dayton Duncan explained that the goal of the series was to demonstrate that country music "isn't and never was just one type of music.
 It was always this amalgam of American music and it sprang from a lot of very different roots and then, as it grew, it sprouted many different branches, but they're all connected."
 Burns filmed a total of 175 hours of interviews with 101 artists and other personalities for the series; some were recorded as early as 2012, and some of the interviewees (such as Little Jimmy Dickens, Roy Clark, Ralph Stanley, and Merle Haggard) died over the course of production.

 Broadcast

-The miniseries premiered in the US on September 15, 2019, as a series of eight two-hour episodes.
+The miniseries premiered in the U.S. on September 15, 2019, as a series of eight two-hour episodes.
 As a prelude to the premiere, Burns hosted a concert special filmed at the Ryman Auditorium, featuring Dierks Bentley, Rosanne Cash, Rodney Crowell, and Marty Stuart among others, which aired September 8, 2019.

 A completely reedited version produced in conjunction with BBC Four, consisting of 9 50-minute episodes, began airing in the UK on November 22, 2019.